This unique short-scar facelift technique produces beautifully natural results with shorter incisions and less scarring than a traditional facelift.

 The MACS facelift technique addresses the primary concern that most women (and men) have in terms of avoiding that windswept pulled look.
 This elegant, yet simple procedure was developed by Drs.
 Tonnard and Verpaele in Belgium.
 In essence, it is a short scar technique, with an upward pull, and minimal undermining of skin.
 The upward pull, as opposed to up and back, is more natural, as it counteracts the effects of gravity.
 There is less lifting up of the skin compared to traditional lifts.

 While a MACS facelift may be the best plastic surgery option for some patients, it is not for everyone.
-Dr. Hoffman can discuss with you the pros and cons of the MACS facelift compared to a traditional facelift during your consultation, so you can decide which procedure is right for you.
+Your surgeon can discuss with you the pros and cons of the MACS facelift compared to a traditional facelift during your consultation, so you can decide which procedure is right for you.

 What does a MAC Facelift treat?